abhisaha1/ABTest/README.md

 There is a queries.sql file.
 Execute that in your database.

 For editing the client, edit the client/public/js/Client.js file and run grunt.
 Yes I know it should be in a different folder but its ok for now.
+Edit client/Gruntfile.js and replace [ENTER-VALID-URL] with the correct production url of nodejs.

 ## Installation: